1.1 What is ALEKS?

 of use without compromising the depth, rigor, or richness of

-tool to empower both instructors and learners.
+tool to empower both instructors and learners of math.
 It opens doors

 into the assessment and representation of knowledge, and it breaks down